-- inspect the global supply chain that makes it possible to get common products made more quickly and more cheaply;
+- follow the global supply chain that makes it possible to make common products more quickly and more cheaply,

-- look at how globalization has created new markets for everything from avocados to Hollywood movies;
+- look at how globalization has created new markets for everything from avocados to Hollywood movies, and